To RSVP for this year’s Bear Heart Vision Quest, please follow this link.

 - Something to carry everything in when you go to your selected Vision Quest site, such as a backpack or duffel bag.

 - Tobacco offerings for the Sponsor and the fire tender.
 Rest of donation for the Sponsor if you haven’t already sent it before the start of the Vision Quest (give it to him before the Going-Out Lodge).
 For the nights you aren’t actually “on the hill” Questing, you should bring camping gear and clean clothes.
-If you get your vision the first day then you may be in camp for the remaining three days since all Questers and Supporters must stay in camp until the last Quester has returned and we have completed the final Sweat Lodge.
-You will be asked to commit to how many nights (one, two or three nights) you will be out after the Going-Out Sweat Lodge.
+If you get your vision the first day then you may be in camp for the remaining three days since all Questers and Supporters must stay in camp until the last Quester has returned and we have completed the final Purification Lodge.
+You will be asked to commit to how many nights (one, two or three nights) you will be out after the Going-Out Purification Lodge.

 FOR CAMP BEFORE YOU GO OUT ON YOUR VISION QUEST AND AFTER YOU RETURN – QUESTERS AND SUPPORTERS